mikehat/blaze-css/README.markdown

 Future directions
 -----------------

-The `S.style-name StyleValue` pattern seems straight-forward, but another type-checked pattern is also possible: `S.DisplayNone` or `S.FontSizePoints 12`.
-I haven't done any basic testing or benchmarking, and haven't even looked tried to base the library on `Data.Text` or `Data.ByteString.Builder`.
+- The `S.styleName StyleValue` pattern seems straight-forward, but another type-checked pattern is also possible: `S.DisplayNone` or `S.FontSizePoints 12`.

+- I haven't done any basic testing or benchmarking, and haven't even looked tried to base the library on `Data.Text` or `Data.ByteString.Builder`.

-Then there's CSS3.
+- Then there's CSS3.
 That will be a moving target, but most of the types and functions will stay reasonably stable.

-It might be convenient to write a `Text.Blaze.Util` module and `Makefile` entry to build the modules from source like [blaze-html][blaze-html] does.
+- It might be convenient to write a `Text.Blaze.Util` module and `Makefile` entry to build the modules from source like [blaze-html][blaze-html] does.
   This will make building the `-moz-XXX`, `-webkit-XXX`, `-ms-XXX` ... ... modules easier.

-The modifications to [blaze-markup][blaze-markup] are just a suggestion so far, but the benchmarks run as fast or faster on the `css` branch.
+- The modifications to [blaze-markup][blaze-markup] are just a suggestion so far, but the benchmarks run as fast or faster on the `css` branch.
 There is no serious downside to building against that package.

 [blaze-markup]: https://github.com/jaspervdj/blaze-markup